MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

 1. In the **New container** pop-up window, perform the following actions:
     1. In the **Name** text box, enter **drop**.
     1. In the **Public access level** drop-down list, select **Blob (anonymous read access for blobs only)**, and then select **OK**.
-1. Back in the **Containers** section, select the newly created **drop** container.
+1. Return to the **Containers** section, and then select the newly created **drop** container.
 1. From the **Container** blade, select **Upload**.
 1. In the **Upload blob** pop-up window, perform the following actions:
     1. In the **Files** section, select the **Folder** icon.
     1. In the **File Explorer** window, browse to **Allfiles (F):\\Allfiles\\Labs\\07\\Starter**, select the **records.json** file, and then select **Open**.
     1. Ensure that **Overwrite if files already exist** is selected, and then select **Upload**.
     > **Note**: Wait for the blob to upload before you continue with this lab.
-1. Back from the **Container** blade, select the **records.json** blob in the list of blobs.
+1. Return to the **Container** blade, and then select the **records.json** blob in the list of blobs.
 1. From the **Blob** blade, find the blob metadata, and then copy the URL for the blob.
 1. On the taskbar, right-click the **Microsoft Edge** icon or activate the shortcut menu, and then select **New window**.
 1. In the new browser window, go to the URL that you copied for the blob.
-1. You should now notice the JavaScript Object Notation (JSON) contents of the blob.
+1. The JavaScript Object Notation (JSON) contents of the blob should now display.
 Close the browser window with the JSON contents.
 1. Return to the browser window with the Azure portal, and then close the **Blob** blade.
-1. Back from the **Container** blade, select **Change access level policy**.
+1. Return to the **Container** blade, and then select **Change access level policy**.
 1. In the **Change access level** pop-up window, perform the following actions:
     1. In the **Public access level** drop-down list, select **Private (no anonymous access)**.
     1. Select **OK**.
 1. On the taskbar, right-click the **Microsoft Edge** icon or activate the shortcut menu, and then select **New window**.
 1. In the new browser window, go to the URL that you copied for the blob.
-1. You should now notice an error message indicating that the resource wasn't found.
+1. An error message indicating that the resource wasn't found should now display.
-    > **Note**: If you don't notice the error message, your browser might have cached the file.
-Press Ctrl+F5 to refresh the page until you notice the error message.
+    > **Note**: If the error message doesn't display, your browser might have cached the file.
+Press Ctrl+F5 to refresh the page until the error message displays.

 #### Task 2: Pull and configure the Azure SDK for .NET